nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    c) Ask an LLM to explain the significance of these metrics for Tesla
    d) Use the triangulation methodology to evaluate the LLM's explanation

+   **What you're learning**: The calculations are straightforward, but interpreting them requires context.
+When the LLM tells you "Tesla's high volatility means it's a risky investment," that's technically true but incomplete.
+Risky compared to what?
+For what kind of investor?
+The triangulation here isn't just about verifying numbers—it's about verifying that the interpretation makes sense.

 3. **Portfolio Allocation**

    Create a portfolio with the following allocation: 30% TSLA, 25% NVDA, 20% AMD, 15% META, and 10% ASML.